kitlang/kit/CONTRIBUTING.md

 # Contributor Guidelines

-Thanks for contributing!
+Thanks for considering contributing to Kit!
 Open source projects can only exist with support from contributors like you.

+Please remember that there are a lot of ways to contribute: in addition to code changes, we can always use better documentation, more tests, issue reports, feature suggestions, etc.

 ## General guidelines